-- Follow-up and rehabilitation
+- Extensive follow-up and rehabilitation support.

 - Treatment of infected burns

-- Management of problematic wounds and burns
+- Management of difficult-to-heal burns

 - Specialized treatment of critical areas of the hands and face